-2. C.A.T. operates on the “AM/PM” format.
+C.A.T. primarily operates on the “AM/PM” format.
 AM riders check for the PM riders and vice versa.
 The checkers clean-up their section when done.
 The event flyer will designate which classes ride at what time.
 CAT events are usually 3 loops of 8-10 sections.

-3. Buddy System Scoring - As a last resort, should some unforeseen reason such as weather or lack of checkers exclude the “AM/PM” checker system of scoring, the "buddy system" must be used.
+Buddy System Scoring – At certain distant locations or should some unforeseen reason such as weather or lack of checkers exclude the “AM/PM” checker system of scoring, the "buddy system" will be used.
 This system allows each competitor to become a checker, and score the other competitors in his/her group.
 When possible, this system should be organized to use groups of a minimum of three riders so as to be as fair as possible to all riders.
-When it is necessary to use the “buddy system”, the Trialsmaster shall draw the riding groups, and assign a group leader.
+When it is necessary to use the “buddy system”, the Trialsmaster shall assign the riding groups and a group leader.
 The group leader should record all scores, except his/her own, and will settle all scoring disputes, subject to protest.
 Riders must stay in their assigned groups for the duration of the event.
 Riders will clean up a section assigned on their group’s scorecards after the Trialsmaster confirms all results are final.

 Note: For practical purposes a rider may punch his own scorecard with another rider as a witness.

 This system is primarily used to shorten the length of an event, so 3 loops of 8 sections is utilized to expedite the event and minimize impact on the terrain.